alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 If you're not familiar with the concept of a <i>guard</i>, I suggest you give this article on [guards and null-safe languages](/what-is-a-guard) a quick read and then come back.
 If you are familiar with guards, onwards!

-If no errors is returned, `AuthManager` proceeds to Step 2.
+If remote sign-in completes error-free, `AuthManager` proceeds to Step 2.

 <h4>Step 2: cache the AuthSession </h4>